dismantl/MediaGrid/README.md

 Installation
 ------------

-This section describes the procedure for installing the front-end web server.
+This section describes the procedure for installing Tahoe-LAFS and the front-end web server.
 I recommend using an SD card preloaded with Debian Wheezy.
 Images and instructions for preparing the SD card can be found on the Raspberry Pi website: http://www.raspberrypi.org/downloads.

 Once you get the Raspberry Pi up and running (again, refer to the Raspberry Pi website for help), run the following commands from your home directory in the terminal: